 Make Box Brownies Better with these Brownie Mix Hacks!

 Whether you don’t have the time or the ingredients, sometimes homemade brownies just aren’t realistic.
 And while boxed brownies might work just fine, they’re never even close to as good as homemade brownies.
 That is, until now!
 This recipe is perfect for when you already have boxed brownie mix and want to doctor it up just a bit to make your brownies taste homemade!

-Ingredients for How to Make Boxed Brownies Better
+How to Make Box Brownies Better: ingredients

 - Boxed Brownie Mix – You can use your favorite brand, just make sure it’s for a 9×13 pan size.